Is it too late to save the world?

-- Heat-Related Illness and Mortality: Impacts will vary by region due to many factors such as the ability of populations to adjust to changes in their environment, vulnerability of populations, their human-made surroundings, and access to air conditioning.
-The elderly, children, women, those with chronic diseases, and people taking certain medications will be at highest risk.
+- Heat-Related Illness and Mortality: Impacts will vary by region due to many factors such as the ability of populations to adjust to changes in their environment, the vulnerability of populations, their human-made surroundings, and access to air conditioning.
+The elderly, children, women, those with chronic diseases, and people taking certain medications will be at the highest risk.

 - Vector-Borne Diseases: More people will die from vector-borne diseases like malaria and dengue fever.

 - Food Security: Yields for crops such as maize, rice, wheat, and other cereal crops will be reduced.
 Rice and wheat will become less nutritious.
 Food availability will also be diminished.